anilshr25/vue3-confirm-dialog-box/README.md

     handleClick(){
       this.$confirm(
         {
-          title: 'Confirm your action',
+          title: "Confirm your action",
-          message: 'Are you sure?',
+          message: "Are you sure?",
-          disableKeys: false,
-          auth: false,
           button: {
-            no: 'No',
+            no: "No",
-            yes: 'Yes'
+            yes: "Yes"
           },
           /**
           * Callback Function